-There are 1,380 new confirmed cases of COVID-19 in the Republic of Ireland today, the Department of Health has confirmed.
+There are 2,966 new confirmed COVID cases in Ireland today, the Department of Health has confirmed.

-459 people in hospital have tested positive for the disease, of whom 74 are being treated in intensive care.
+470 people in hospital have been diagnosed with the disease, of whom 92 are being treated in ICU.